-Through this assessment process, the student documents and demonstrates their capabilities based on identified competencies and learning objectives of the SSWK course for which they are seeking Advanced Standing credit.
+Through this assessment process, the student documents and demonstrates his or her capabilities based on identified competencies and learning objectives of the SSWK course for which s/he is seeking Advanced Standing credit.

-Courses eligible for Advanced Standing will be determined by the instructor and may include up to three of the following SSWK 145, SSWK 195, SSWK 196/199, SSWK 225 in conjunction with CASS 120, and SSWK 263.
+Courses eligible for Advanced Standing will be determined by the instructor and may include up to three of the following: SSWK 145, SSWK 195, SSWK 196/199, SSWK 225 in conjunction with CASS 120, and SSWK 263.

-For more information, please contact CNC Counselling and Advising.
+For more information, please contact CNC Counselling and Advising or your local campus for more details.